tmi-lab/resilient/README.md

 # Acknowledgment
-This project is supported by the UKRI Engineering and Physical Sciences Research Council (EPSRC) PROTECT Project (grant number: EP/W031892/1).
+This project is supported by the UKRI Engineering and Physical Sciences Research Council (EPSRC)/NIHR PROTECT Project (grant number: EP/W031892/1).
+The platform is developed in collaboration with Professor Ramin Nilforooshan and their team at the Surrey and Borders NHS Trust.

 # Developers and Researchers info